cloud-gov/cg-site/content/updates/2017-12-27-new-homepage-quickstart-guide-more.md

 +++
 date = "2017-12-27"
-title = "A new homepage, quickstart guide, and more from cloud.gov"
+title = "A new homepage, quickstart guide, and more"
 +++

-We’ve been hard at working making cloud.gov work for you.
-We’re constantly keeping the optimizing the platform so it’s secure and meets your expectations.
+We’ve been hard at work making cloud.gov work for you.
+We’re constantly optimizing the platform so it’s secure and meets your expectations.

 Here are some highlights from our platform updates in the last month.

 ### Added

 * We updated our homepage!
 Now you can find more helpful resources and links to customer testimonials from the homepage.
-[Check it out](https://cloud.gov/) and let us know what you think!
+[Check it out](/) and let us know what you think.
-* If you’re new to cloud.gov and haven’t launched an app yet, [check out our new quickstart guide on cloud.gov](https://cloud.gov/quickstart/).
+* If you’re new to cloud.gov and haven’t launched an app yet, [check out our new quickstart guide](/quickstart/).
 There, you’ll learn the basics of launching an app on cloud.gov and can even watch video from a recent workshop to help you get started.
 * We have documentation about the security-related HTTP headers cloud.gov sets by default.
-[Learn about these headers and how to change them](https://cloud.gov/docs/apps/headers/) for your app in the docs.
+[Learn about these headers and how to change them]({{< relref "docs/apps/headers.md" >}}) for your app in the docs.
-* If you need to get an ATO for a system on cloud.gov, [we have a page](https://cloud.gov/docs/compliance/ato-process/) explaining terms and showing how your ATO can inherit from cloud.gov’s.
+* If you need to get an ATO for a system on cloud.gov, [we have a page]({{< relref "docs/compliance/ato-process.md" >}}) explaining terms and showing how your ATO can inherit from cloud.gov’s.

 ### Announcements!

 * As we announced earlier this month, we are going to start clearing the content of sandboxes 90 days after they were created.
-See [our previous update about this](https://cloud.gov/updates/2017-12-08-starting-now-sandboxes-expire-after-90-days/) for more information about what to expect.
+See [our previous update about this]({{< relref "updates/2017-12-08-starting-now-sandboxes-expire-after-90-days.md" >}}) for more information about what to expect.
 You can always contact us about upgrading to a prototyping or production plan.
 * We’re looking for cloud.gov customers to help us make the platform better by sharing their experiences with us.
 [Contact us if you’d like to participate](mailto:cloud-gov-inquiries@gsa.gov).

-We notify you when your [application needs restaging](https://cloud.gov/docs/getting-started/app-maintenance/).
+We notify you when your [application needs restaging]({{< relref "docs/getting-started/app-maintenance.md" >}}).
 This process [incorporates fixes in the base filesystem](https://docs.cloudfoundry.org/devguide/deploy-apps/stacks.html#cli-commands) and ensures your applications are running the most recent language version supported by your [buildpack](https://docs.cloudfoundry.org/buildpacks/).

 ### Platform releases
 We upgraded the Cloud Foundry deployment to [v283](https://github.com/cloudfoundry/cf-release/releases/tag/v283).